James Anderson at 40: England seamer improving with age and no end in sight for Test career

 He said: "During the Tests earlier in the summer I felt really invigorated by the way we were asked to bowl as a bowling group.

 "It was a change of mindset.
-I loved the aggressive nature of it and I'm looking forward to being a part of it."
+I loved the aggressive nature of it and I'm looking forward to being a part of it.
+Ben Stokes and Brendon McCullum's attitude has given me a new lease of life.

+"As soon as that excitement goes that's when I might start thinking about another career because it is a huge part of this sport, in particular.
+You need to enjoy it and love what you do."

 For Jimmy to keep his standards and fitness levels as high as he has, to keep improving his skills as he has over the last six or seven years, that’s the difference when you look at good cricketers and greats.
 The greats are the ones that keep evolving and keep finding ways to make life difficult.